 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires the use of management's estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-For example, we have a policy of recording expenses for clinical trials based upon pro rating estimated total costs of a clinical trial over the estimated length of the clinical trial and the number of patients anticipated to be enrolled in the trial.
-Expenses related to each patient are recognized ratably beginning upon entry into the trial and over the course of the trial.
-In the event of early termination of a clinical trial, we accrue an amount based on an estimate of the remaining non-cancellable obligations associated with the winding down of the clinical trial.
+For example, our cost accruals for clinical trials are based on estimates of the services received and efforts expended pursuant to contracts with numerous clinical trial centers and clinical research organizations.
+In the normal course of business we contract with third parties to perform various clinical trial activities in the ongoing development of potential drugs.
+The financial terms of these agreements are subject to negotiation and vary from contract to contract and may result in uneven payment flows.
+Payments under the contracts depend on factors such as the achievement of certain events or the successful accrual of patients or the completion of portions of the clinical trial or similar conditions.
+The objective of our accrual policy is to match the recording of expenses in our financial statements to the actual services received and efforts expended.
+As such, expenses related to each patient enrolled in a clinical trial are recognized ratably beginning upon entry into the trial and over the course of the trial.
+In the event of early termination of a clinical trial, we accrue an amount based on our estimate of the remaining non-cancelable obligations associated with the winding down of the clinical trial.
 In addition, funded research and development to third parties is expensed on a straight-line basis over the period of performance.
 Our estimates and assumptions could differ significantly from the amounts which may actually be incurred.